Students on the Beamlines Information Session

 The Canadian Light Source is a classroom like no other - and the Students on the Beamlines (SotB) experience is just as unique for both the students and the educators involved.
 Educators have described it as the best professional development they've ever had - considering they hadn't thought of it as ProD.
 Student participants describe it as 'science immersion' and an experience that deeply affects their career choices.

-Call for applications to SotB will be opening soon - deadline is April 1, 2026.
+Call for applications to SotB is open - deadline is April 1, 2026.

 More about Students on the Beamlines here